Add tags to AWS resources

 -

-Copy and paste the following JSON configuration into the editor:
+Copy and paste the workflow JSON below to replace the example workflow:

 Replace the variables<GITHUB_ORG>- your GitHub organization or user name.<GITHUB_REPO>- your GitHub repository name.<YOUR_GITHUB_OCEAN_INTEGRATION_ID>- your GitHub Ocean integration installation ID.